Abhay Prashal Indoor Stadium

 Abhay Prashal Indoor Stadium is an indoor stadium located in Indore, Madhya Pradesh, in India.
-The stadium was constructed on 3.5 acres of land allotted by the Government of Madhya Pradesh for events of table tennis, badminton, etc. The stadium has a seating capacity of 10,000 and was inaugurated by Arjun Singh the then Chief Minister of Madhya Pradesh in December 1994.
-The venue hosts several political events, music events and sports events such as badminton, basketball, and lawn tennis.
+The stadium was constructed on 3.5 acres of land allotted by the Government of Madhya Pradesh for events of table tennis.
+The stadium has a seating capacity of 10,000 and was inaugurated by Arjun Singh the then Chief Minister of Madhya Pradesh in December 1994.
+The venue hosts several political events, music events and sports events such as badminton, basketball, and table tennis.

-In 2012, Abhay Prashal was chosen as ITTF Hot Spots Training Centre in India and only centre in the South Asian Region.
+In 2012, Abhay Prashal was chosen as ITTF Hot Spots table tennis Training Centre in India and only centre in the South Asian Region.